lakkatv/lakka-website/content/articles/2018/06/25/lakka-211-with-raspberry-pi-3-b-plus-support.md

 ## Thanks

-Special thanks to all our contributors without whom this project couldn't be: Vudiq, Gouchi, Ntemis, the libretro team and all the patreons!
+Special thanks to all our contributors whom without this project would not be: Vudiq, Gouchi, Ntemis, the libretro team and all the patreons!